 Starting my career with John Hancock Life Ins.
 Co., I discovered the fascinating world of Estate Planning and Business Planning.
 I took every course available that John Hancock offered.
 Along with their two 26 week training courses, numerous training events, and obtaining securities licensing along with my life, health, and accident licenses.
 I took two years of the Life Underwriters courses and three years of CFP study.
 It was a steady stream of learning for over five years.
 I could not get enough of the information regarding techniques, strategies for building wealth, preserving wealth, and passing on wealth.
 In addition, I learned a lot about living and the realities of life.
 Quickly I learned that living and making a living are two very distinct activities!
 I was able to meet with many clients and learned quickly what the successful ones were doing to build their net worth and, just as important, what they were not doing.

 Another revelation came to me while working there.
 I noticed that there is not much difference between success and failure.
 It often has nothing to do with real intelligence, but mostly depends on a little discipline and having a financial or life plan.
-That then became my mission.
-Add value to people’s lives by giving them more of the right information.
+That then became my mission – to add value to people’s lives by providing them with more financial education.

 Back in 1981, many insurance companies felt that since a CERTIFIED FINANCIAL PLANNER™ professional represents the clients interest first that they could not adequately also represent the company.
 So I was at a crossroads… stay with John Hancock or operate as the type of professional I want to be.
 My life’s course was set.
 I accepted my CERTIFIED FINANCIAL PLANNER™ practitioner designation and resigned the same week.
 I set up my own office and never looked back.
 Thank God, times have now changed, and companies now encourage their representatives to hold these types of designations.